phayz/twidere_user_guide/docs/getting_started.md

 ## Sign In

+1. Tap _SIGN IN_

-Twidere needs access to your Twitter account to be able to act as a Twitter client.
-What Twidere is able to do with your Twitter account is limited, and listed on the "Browser Sign-In" screen.
-It is important to read and understand the permissions that Twidere is requesting.
+Twidere needs your Twitter credentials to be able to send and receive tweets.
+The "Browser Sign-In" screen lists what Twidere is able to do with your Twitter account.
+It is important to read and understand the permissions that Twidere is requesting, before moving on to the next step.

-Access to your Twitter account requires your Twitter username (or email address) and password.
-Without these, Twidere can't work.

-.
-Enter your Twitter username (or email address), and password
+2. Enter your Twitter username (or email address), and password, then tick the _Remember Me_ checkbox.

+3. Tap _Authorize App_.

+You should next see the "Account dashboard" message.
+This is a reminder that you can see, and edit, your account's settings by swiping from the left edge of the screen.

 ## Register